 2 - Multiple Sensor Management

-This tutorial follows on from the Single Sensor Management tutorial and further explores how existing Stone Soup features can be used to build simple sensor management algorithms for tracking and state estimation.
+This tutorial follows from the Single Sensor Management tutorial and further explores how existing Stone Soup features can be used to build simple sensor management algorithms for tracking and state estimation.
 This second tutorial demonstrates the limitations of the brute force optimisation method introduced in the previous tutorial by increasing the number of sensors used in the scenario.

 Introducing multiple sensors